-You can read more about the Restrict by Boundary functionality in Section 9.3.2.1 of the AEDT User Guide.
+For more information about the Restrict by Boundary functionality, see Section 9.3.2.1 of the AEDT User Manual.

 Create a point receptor

 You will create a single receptor point that can be used in noise and emissions concentrations modeling.
 You may want to utilize this functionality when analyzing noise at locations points such as schools or hospitals.